Bury Cyclists' Touring Club

 EVER TRIED CYCLE TOURING?

-Each Sunday morning, in all weathers, CTC Bury members get on their bikes and leave Bury for areas of scenic beauty surprisingly near to home.
+Each Sunday morning, in all weathers, Bury CTC members get on their bikes and leave Bury for areas of scenic beauty surprisingly near to home.
 The Ribble Valley, Lancashire Plain, Forest of Bowland, Calder Valley, South Pennines and Cheshire are all within easy reach.

 On longer runs, but well within a days ride for a reasonably fit cyclist, are the Yorkshire Dales and Peak District National Parks.